Victoria Area: Attainment Status by Pollutant

 1-hour

-*The United States Environmental Protection Agency (EPA) revoked the one-hour ozone standard in all areas, although some areas have continuing obligations under that standard.
+*The U.S. Environmental Protection Agency (EPA) revoked the one-hour ozone standard and the 1997 eight-hour ozone standard in all areas, although some areas have continuing obligations under these standards.
 See ozone history for more information.

 **Standard will be revoked one year after the effective date of final designations for the 75 ppb standard.